Health and Safety Executive (Powers) Bill

 Overview

-The Health and Safety Executive (Powers) Bill grants the Health and Safety Executive (HSE) additional powers to provide services and facilities beyond its core responsibilities, allowing it to charge for these new services.
-The Secretary of State retains control over the HSE's use of these expanded powers.
+The Health and Safety Executive (Powers) Bill grants the Health and Safety Executive (HSE) additional powers to provide services and facilities beyond its existing remit, allowing it to charge for these services.
+This requires the consent of the Secretary of State or a general authorization.

 Description